Assign user and device profiles in Microsoft Intune

-When you create or update a profile, you can also add scope tags to the profile.
+When you create or update a profile, you can also add scope tags and applicability rules to the profile.

 Scope tags are a great way to assign and filter policies to specific groups, such as Human Resources or All US-NC employees.
 Use RBAC and scope tags for distributed IT has more information.

 On Windows 10 devices, you can add applicability rules so the profile only applies to a specific OS version or a specific Windows edition.
 Applicability rules has more information.

 Intune device configuration profiles let you exclude groups from policy assignment.
 For example, you can assign a device profile to the All corporate users group, but exclude members in the Senior Management Staff group.